All Episodes

 And he said they've got enough candidates to run a Hunger Games competition.

-Now, for those of you who do not know what the Hunger Games.
+Now, for those of you who do not know what the Hunger Games is, The Hunger Games is a competition in a book.

 Well, now a series of movies.

-You know, most Americans they know it from the movies, not from the books.
+You know, most Americans, they know it from the movies, not from the books.

-Like I bet more people watch the Harry Potter movies than read the books.
+Like, I bet more people watch the Harry Potter movies than read the books.

 I'm reading the books to my kids right now.

-But it it's it's a book series.
+But it's a book series.

-And essentially there's a great there's a great war, and North America is now divided into thirteen districts and a capital, one of the districts goes Kablooey, and the Capitol is really well off.
+And essentially, there's a great war, and North America is now divided into 13 districts and a capital.

-The people in the Capitol are wealthy.
+The people in the capital are wealthy.

 And I started thinking about Barack Obama.